 - Monitoring our state’s progress in preventing infections through Hospital Report Cards and CDC reports.

 - Improving antibiotic use by supporting efforts to ensure that patients get the right antibiotic at the right time for the correct dose and duration.

-- Coordinating the statewide Collaborative to Prevent Healthcare-Associated Infections and Antimicrobial Stewardship (C-PHAR) to prevent multidrug-resistant infections in health care settings.
+- Coordinating the statewide Collaborative to Prevent Healthcare-Associated Infections and Antimicrobial Resistance (C-PHAR) to prevent multidrug-resistant infections in health care settings.